Order of Saints Cyril and Methodius

-The Royal Order
+Royal order (1909)

-History

 The Order was established on 18 May 1909 by Tsar Ferdinand I of Bulgaria (grandfather of former Tsar Simeon II), the first Grand Cross of this order to be awarded to the highest state officials.

-Grades

 It consisted of one class: Knight, represented by a collar, sash and breast-star.

 Insignia

 The collar of the members is gilded-silver and alternately shows a standing, crowned lion facing left and a fleur-de-lis.

 The ribbon of the Order is pale orange.

 The badge of the Order is a gilded Byzantine cross enameled in light blue.
 In the cross angles, green enameled beams are mounted, on each of which is a stylized lily.
 In the medallion resting figures of Saints Cyril and Methodius are seen standing side by side.
 The medallion is edged with a golden ring on the blue enameled inscription "EX ORIENTE LUX" (light coming from the east).

 The breast star has the shape of a Maltese cross and is made of silver.
 In the cross angles blazing flames are seen with applied lily.
 In the centre of the cross is a representation of a seraph.